TristanRhodes/tristanrhodes.github.io/_posts/2022-02-03-commands-events-and.markdown

 ![Order, Kitchen, Dish, Back of house](/assets/commands-events-and/kitchen-commands-events-messages.drawio.png)

-### So what do we have here?
+### Wait, what's that?

-We're looking at our system from the context of a Kitchen, and we can clearly see that our orders are commands and our dishes are events, and this is all we really want to expose as our KitchenAPI surface.
+Our orders and dishes are all we want expose to our front of house - or in other words, our commands and events are all we want to surface from our KitchenAPI.

-But there are clearly things being passed around behind the scenes.
-These things can't be called commands/orders, as we are not representing intent.
+But there are clearly other things happening behind the scenes, because guacamole doesn't appear out of thin air.
+These aren't commands/orders, as we are not representing intent.
 Nor are they events/dishes, as we are not indicating something has happened.
 What we receive as the payload _is_ the thing that is happening, and that thing can have side effects in its own right.

 ![Ingredient Delivery](/assets/commands-events-and/ingredient-delivery.drawio.png)

-So what are they in a software context, these concepts that aren't commands or events?
+What are they in a software context, these concepts that aren't commands or events?

-### Just a Message
+### Just a message

 They're just a plain message, a document, an inert packet of information or data that carries no context of its own.
 What the recipient does with the payload is up to them.
 A couple of real world examples:

-* DataPoints - Instead of Sensor information as a sequence of events they can be viewed as a series of sampled absolute values.
+* Data points: instead of sensor information as a sequence of events, they can be viewed as a series of sampled absolute values.
-* Frames - A video frame is not an event, but it is part of a feed that provides you with hours of entertainment.
+* Frames: a video frame is not an event, but it is part of a feed that provides you with hours of entertainment.
-* Documents - The complete works of Shakespere is not an event.
+* Documents: the complete works of Shakespeare are not an event.
 Unless someone performs it, it's just a payload of data.
-* Document Fragment - If a document is large and needs to be broken down, the parts of that document that are transmitted are not events either.
+* Document fragment: if a document is large and needs to be broken down, the parts of that document that are transmitted are not events.
-* Workflow - A whole self-contained workflow can be a payload in its own right, and when processed may generate commands and events as part of its transformation, while not be either itself.
+* Workflow: a self-contained workflow can be a payload in its own right, and when processed may generate commands and events as part of its transformation while not be either itself.

 ### Shoulders of giants